ebizzity/ExpressRouteTraining/README.md

    2. Generate SSH Key
    3. Add Megaport Internet to Primary interfaces

-   This will provision for a few minutes, when completed we will be able to get our Megaport public IP address and use it to log in to the Cisco router
+        - This will provision for a few minutes, when completed we will be able to get our Megaport public IP address and use it to log in to the Cisco router

+        - Post-Deployment, get the public IP for each student's router and record it on a spreadsheet.

-   Megaport Public IP Picture
+        - **TODO: Insert Megaport Public IP Picture**

+## 3. Initial Router Configuration

-   4. Copy SSH Key into ~\\.ssh folder
+   1. Copy SSH Key into ~\\.ssh folder
-   5. Login to Megaport MVE
+   2. Login to Megaport MVE

       ```
       ssh -i .ssh\sshkey mveadmin@<Megaport_Public_IP>